MoneyTools/MyMoney.Net/docs/Basics/Securities.md

 # Securities

 You can view a list of your stocks, mutual funds and so on using the "Securities" View menu item.
 The following view appears, and is where you can specify the **Type**  of the security.
-The current price for Securities is automatically retrieved if you configure your [Stock Quote Service](../Accounts/StockQuoteServices.md).
+The current price for Securities is automatically retrieved if you configure your [Online Services](../Accounts/OnlineService.md).
 The "LastPrice" is the previous day's closing price and %Change is the daily change since the last download.

 ![](../Images/Securities.png)